-Sweet and tender, this Mango Tropical Bundt Cake is easy to make, can be frozen and tastes amazing!
+Sweet and tender, this mango cake has coconut in the batter.
+It's easy to make, can be frozen and tastes amazing.

 Caramelized mango tropical bundt cake reminds me of Indian summer that just went away.